StrikerX3/TCPRelay.NET/TCPRelayCommon/readme.txt

 Here it is!

-What's new in v0.4 alpha 2
+What's new in v0.4 alpha 3
 --------------------------
 - General
   - NEW: partial localization support for:
-    - [es-AR] Spanish (Argentina)  (thanks to Nicol�s Sigal)
+    - [es-AR] Spanish (Argentina)  (thanks to Nicolás Sigal)
     - [nl-NL] Dutch (The Netherlands)  (thanks to TalbotEv) Send me an email (ivan.rober@gmail.com) if you wish to add your language.
     NOTE: only the GUI version has support for localization for now.
+  - NEW: [a3] socket send buffer size can be tweaked from the console and GUI
+    - Console: use the -sbs:## parameter
+	- GUI: use the newly added Send Buffer field to adjust the buffer size
+	- The default size is 8 KB
 - GUI
-  - FIXED: status tooltip did not clear when TCPRelay was started sucessfully after an error.
+  - FIXED: [a1] status tooltip did not clear when TCPRelay was started sucessfully after an error.
-  - FIXED: added localization support for several hard-coded strings.
+  - FIXED: [a1] added localization support for several hard-coded strings.
-  - FIXED: component layout updated manually for localization.
+  - FIXED: [a1] component layout updated manually for localization.
-  - FIXED: old Twitch.tv ingest server list was shut down.
+  - FIXED: [a2] old Twitch.tv ingest server list was shut down.
 Updated to the new Kraken REST API.
 Fixes an error when starting TCPRelay.

 See the history.txt file for earlier versions.